samuelarogbonlo/IFT-BizIntelligence-Ops/README.md

 - implementing audit for columns for the metadata
 - Setting up alerts for data anomalies by probably using a DBT test JSON file to log test results and then use a small Python service to trigger an alert if things go out of those results

-## Requirements

-* Docker
-* DBeaver Software
-* DBT-Utils.
-Get more details [here](https://docs.getdbt.com/docs/build/packages) and also be aware that many time because of version conflicts, python packkages clashes etc, I recommend you run the installation in a local virtual enviroment

 ## Usage